esl/MongooseIM/doc/configuration/internal-databases.md

-Internal databases for MongooseIM.
+Internal databases are used to cluster MongooseIM nodes, and to replicate session list data between them.

 Mnesia is a legacy way to cluster MongooseIM nodes.
-It is also could be used to store data, but we recommend to use RDBMS databases instead because of scalability and stability reasons.
+It is also could be used to store persistent data, but we recommend to use RDBMS databases instead because of scalability and stability reasons.

 CETS is a new way to cluster MongooseIM nodes.
-It is used to replicate session list data between MongooseIM nodes.
 CETS needs to know a list of nodes for the node discovery.
 There are two ways to get a list of nodes:

 - A text file with a list of nodes on each line.
 It is useful when there is an external script to make this file based on